 Recording and consent

-Recording in Slide Practice is consent-first.
+Last updated July 4, 2026.
+Effective July 4, 2026.
+Recording in Slide Practice is consent first.
 Nothing records until you turn it on, and the people in a session are asked for their consent before anything is captured.
-This page explains how that works and gives you a plain-English overview of the rules that may apply where you and your clients are located.
-It is guidance for coaches, not legal advice.
+This page explains how that works and gives you a plain English overview of the rules that may apply where you and your clients are located.
+It is guidance for practitioners, not legal advice.

 Slide Practice does not record anything on its own.
 Recording happens only when you start it for a specific session, and you stay in control the whole way through.